 You can also make this dish with asparagus or broccoli.

 Look for okra in your local Asian and Indian shops, even Asian-owned green grocers.
 You will get them more cost-effectively there – about 25% of the price you might pay elsewhere.

 Are you looking for other Okra dishes?
 Read more about Okra here.
-Then try Sri Lankan Okra in Coconut Milk, Okra with Onions Subzi, Ladyfingers Masala, Okra Stuffed with Onions, Warm Salad of Charred Okra, and Okra with Mustard Oil.
+Then try Okra with a Cumin and Yoghurt Sauce, Sri Lankan Okra in Coconut Milk, Okra with Onions Subzi, Ladyfingers Masala, Okra Stuffed with Onions, Warm Salad of Charred Okra, and Okra with Mustard Oil.

 Sri Lankan Okra Curry in Coconut Milk

 0.5 tspn turmeric powder

 1 branch curry leaves (about 10 or 12)